 because it contains both glycine and cysteine, amino acids needed for glutathione production.
 Older adults have been shown to have lower levels of both of these amino acids.

 In one study, glutathione synthesis increased 231% when older adults were given glycine and cysteine amino acids.
 Free radical damage was also reduced.
-By providing precursor nutrients needed for glutathione production, the hope is GlyNac can help offset aging-related disease.
+By providing precursor nutrients needed for glutathione production, the hope is GlyNac can help offset aging-related diseases.

 So is there any proof this amino acid combination helps older folks age better?
 Here's a summary of what we know so far.

-In one study, researchers at Balor collage in Houston Texas recruited 8 older adults in their 70s and 80s and gave them glycine and cysteine amino acids for 24 weeks.
+In one study, researchers at Balor college in Houston Texas recruited 8 older adults in their 70s and 80s and gave them glycine and cysteine amino acids for 24 weeks.
 They were also given several medical tests before and after and compared their results to 8 younger people in their 20s and 30s who did not take the supplements.

 After 24 weeks, the supplement promoted: